QwenLM/Qwen2.5/README.md

 > </b>
 > </div>

-For requirements on GPU memory and the respective througput, see results [here](https://qwen.readthedocs.io/en/latest/benchmark/speed_benchmark.html).
+For requirements on GPU memory and the respective throughput, see results [here](https://qwen.readthedocs.io/en/latest/benchmark/speed_benchmark.html).

 ## Quickstart